AntonioNoack/RemsTsunamis/Report.md

 ### Two Passes Engine (Compute)

-As I have described, the previous GPU solvers computed all updates on the edges twice: two updates per cell.
+The previous GPU solvers computed all updates on the edges twice: two updates per cell.
 The two-passes engine tries to optimize this by writing the updates to a texture, and reading them in a second pass.
 This has the advantage of lower computational effort, but the disadvantage of more required memory bandwidth (e.g. the edge-updates to be stored to memory temporarily).